andkerr/sorting_app_plain/README.md

 -   Heap Sort
 -   Quick Sort

+...and think the following additions could be interesting:
+-   tracking the number of comparisons and swaps performed by an algorithm
+-   visualizing comparison operations by highlighting columns

-Head over to [https://andkerr.github.io/simplesorter](https://andkerr.github.io/simplesorter), and sort away!
+To view the app in its current form, head over to [https://andkerr.github.io/simplesorter](https://andkerr.github.io/simplesorter), and sort away!